IDI-Systems/acre2/docs/wiki/user/basic-concepts.md

 ### Antennas

-Following table shows a list of all antennas implemented in ACRE2, with a video showcasing gain pattern over the supported range of frequencies.
+Following table shows a list of all antennas implemented in ACRE2.
+Currently, antennas cannot be swapped on the devices, default attached antennas are marked in bold.

-{% include note.html content="Currently, antennas cannot be swapped on the devices, default attached anntennas are marked in bold." %}
+Each antenna has a gain pattern (visualized in linked video), which is the signal pattern of the antenna over the supported range of frequencies.
+Gain patterns can be used to determine best frequencies to use in specific conditions with a given antenna.
+This is only relevant if using directional antennas (Ignore Antenna Direction setting disabled).

 | Antenna Name | Type | Compatible Devices |
 | ------------ | ---- | ------------------ |